 Enrica Balestra MSc is an integrative psychotherapist who trained at the Metanoia Institute.
 She is a member of the BACP, a clinical supervisor and is registered with the United Kingdom Council for Psychotherapy.
 She has over 14 years’ experience as a psychotherapist in private practice, employee assistance programmes, further and higher education and the voluntary sector.
 Originally from an academic background in comparative literature, Enrica draws from the humanistic and the psychodynamic tradition to help clients explore and move beyond their sometimes limiting and painful life stories.
 Enrica is Italian, fluent in English and conversant in French.
 She has a special interest in relational trauma, narrative and the arts as well as in the way in which cultural norms and social expectations affect our sense of self and wellbeing.
 She has specialist training in Somatic Trauma Therapy, CBT and has extensive experience working with young adults.

-Matthew Bell, MSc is a psychoanalytic psychotherapist and founding member of The Farringdon Practice.
-He has trained at The University of London (four years), The Society of Analytical Psychology (one year) and the British Psychoanalytic Association (eight years) and he is a fully accredited member of the British Association for Counselling and Psychotherapy (BACP).
-Prior to his private practice, which he started in 2009, he spent eight years working with both individuals and groups at Soho National Health Service as well as one year seeing patients in Holloway Prison.
+Matthew Bell, MSc is a Psychoanalyst and founding member of The Farringdon Practice.
+He trained at The University of London (four years), The Society of Analytical Psychology (one year) and the British Psychoanalytic Association (eight years).
+He is a Member of the BPA and the International Psychoanalytic Association.
+Prior to his private practice, which he started in 2009, he also worked with both individuals and groups at Soho NHS, as well as individuals in Holloway Prison.
 Amongst other things, Matthew has been a volunteer for overseas charities and was a Samaritan for six years.
+He is currently involved with setting up a mental health centre with the City of London, which will be based on the Farringdon Practice model.

 Tessa Ettedgui, BA, Adv Dip & MA is an integrative psychotherapist who trained at the Minster Centre.
 She is a member of the British Association for Counselling and Psychotherapy (MBACP) and is registered with the UKCP.
 She has worked in education and the NHS as well as in private practice, and has experience of working with a wide range of clients of different ages, sexualities, linguistic and cultural backgrounds.
 She is fluent in French and conversant in Spanish.
 Tessa works with individuals on either an-open ended or time-limited basis.